SkandTiwari/NetMonk/README.md

 # NetMonk
-NetMonk is an implementation of Software Defined Networking, it uses Northbound APIs to provide realtime monitoring and analysis of devices for Enterprise networks. it leverages Cisco's DNA Center's APIs available in DevNet Sandbox. to run this, you need to make an account on DevNet Sandbox and Follow the DNAC beginner course to understand things in a better way.
+NetMonk is an implementation of Software Defined Networking (SDN), it uses Northbound APIs to provide realtime monitoring and analysis of devices for Enterprise networks. it leverages Cisco's Digital Network Architecture (DNA) Center's APIs available in DevNet Sandbox. to run this, you need to make an account on DevNet Sandbox and Follow the DNAC beginner course to understand things in a better way.
-Current, I am using Catalyst DNAC Alway-on-sandbox:
+Currently, I am using Cisco DNAC Alway-on-sandbox. this project is purly for learning understanding SDN and REST APIs.

+# Topology
+I am using a simple topology consisting of four catalyst switches. these switches are managed by a centralised SDN controller (DNAC).
+Following screenshot shows the same.
 ![topology](https://github.com/SkandTiwari/NetMonk/assets/65547970/345efa82-75ad-4416-933f-3b3ae5334916)

+# Portal's Screenshots
-following are the actual portal screenshots:
+Followings are the portal's actual screenshots
 ![cmmdrun2](https://github.com/SkandTiwari/NetMonk/assets/65547970/736da71a-7c67-4cde-9c81-c03a539f533c)
 Command runner output console